argoproj/argo-cd/docs/basics/terminology.md

 ## Resource Hooks

-For each sync operation ArgoCD can optionally run other actions before/during/after the sync process.
+For each sync operation Argo CD can optionally run other actions before/during/after the sync process.
 For example you can use the `PostSync` hook to run some smoke tests in your new deployments.
 In the case of Helm, Argo CD also tries to translate [Helm hooks](https://helm.sh/docs/topics/charts_hooks/) to Argo CD hooks.

 ## Health status